Posts Tagged ‘Iron Strong Faith’

 If you were in Job’s circumstance, could you still have faith in someone that has deserted you?

-If God seemingly abandoned you and then you fell into the series of misfortunes that Job went through wouldn’t it be easy to just say, “to heck with this!” and give up and disown God?
+If God seemingly abandoned you and then you fell into the series of misfortunes like Job went through wouldn’t it be easy to just say, “to heck with this!” and give up and disown God?
 Why didn’t Job do that?

 What kind of relationship did Job have with God that he not only had faith in Him but knew God’s very nature well enough to know that whatever, was happening to him, whatever this looked like visually, was NOT the God he was connected to and knew.
 I find that incredible.

-Just consider with me for a moment the idea of having someone in your life that will not fail you, will not stop supporting or encouraging you, will not walk away from you even at your ugliest moments.
-And I am NOT referring to ugliness as how you look on the outside either, but rather when you sin and fall short.
 When you have failed someone or yourself.
 When you are having real trouble just loving yourself…that is the low point I am referring to.
 That is the specific spot that when you reach it…is where Jesus meets you.
 Right when you feel the most alone possible.
 He is RIGHT there with you.

 Job knew it because he had experienced something with God that he didn’t want to lose.
-That “it” is simply the love of the savior towards you and me.
+That inner peace is simply the love of the savior towards you and me.
 Job believed that to his core and that faith gave him the strength to say, “though he slay me, yet I will hope in Him”.
 Can you imagine being connected to Christ where you could say that AND believe it even during the worst of times?

 Can you imagine trusting Christ SO much that nothing in this world really mattered?
 Why? because this is all just “STUFF”…just things we leave behind.